tldr-pages/tldr/pages/common/iperf3.md

 # iperf3

-> Traffic generator for testing network bandwidth
+> Traffic generator for testing network bandwidth.

 - Run iperf3 as a server: